fernandoseguim/powerShell-Docs.pt-br/gallery/psget/module/psget_publish-module.md

 1.5        RequiredModule2                     Module     localrepo            RequiredModule2 module
 ```

-### Conteúdo do arquivo de manifesto do módulo ModuleWithDependencies2
+### <a name="contents-of-modulewithdependencies2-module-manifest-file"></a>Conteúdo do arquivo de manifesto do módulo ModuleWithDependencies2

 ```powershell
 @{